-While much progress has been made in Alzheimer’s disease (AD) research, the exact cause is unknown.
-However, many scientists believe that a build-up of two abnormal structures in the brain play an important role.
+While much progress has been made in AD research, the exact cause is unknown.
+Although scientists don’t fully understand the triggers, factors that may contribute to the disease include genetics and lifestyle and environmental factors.
+Many scientists also believe that a buildup of two abnormal structures in the brain play an important role.
 These structures are called amyloid plaques and neurofibrillary tangles.

-Amyloid plaques (pronounced: AM-uh-loyd plaks) are dense, mostly insoluble clumps of protein fragments.
-They deposit a highly damaging substance outside and around the brain’s nerve cells.
+Amyloid plaques are dense, mostly insoluble clumps of protein fragments.
+They leave a highly damaging substance outside and around the brain’s nerve cells.

-Your ability to function in everyday life also can be affect by an unhealthy hippocampus.
+Your ability to function in everyday life can be affected by an unhealthy hippocampus.
 Everything you do involves your ability to acquire, store, and retrieve memories.
-This can be anything from remembering if you ate lunch to recognizing a loved one to recalling if you turned off the stove.
+This can be anything from remembering if you ate lunch, to recognizing a loved one or recalling if you turned off the stove.

-The hippocampus also is essential to both spatial memory and spatial navigation.
-Spatial memory is how you retain information about your surrounding.
+The hippocampus is also essential to spatial memory and spatial navigation.
+Spatial memory is how you retain information about your surroundings.
 Spatial navigation involves how you travel to a destination.
-In fact, research suggests early hippocampus damage may explain why AD sufferers often wander and get lost.
+Research suggests early hippocampus damage may explain why people with AD often wander and get lost.

-Neurofibrillary tangles (pronounced NER-oh-FI-bri-lair-ee) are insoluble twisted up fibers that clog the brain from the inside-out.
+Neurofibrillary tangles are insoluble, twisted fibers that clog the brain from the inside out.

 Brain nerve cells (called neurons) have a special transport system called microtubules.
-It acts like railroad tracks, and safely guide and transport nutrients, molecules, and information to other cells.
+They act like railroad tracks and safely guide and transport nutrients, molecules, and information to other cells.
 An important fiber-like protein called tau is responsible for keeping those microtubules stable.

-However, the tau’s chemical make-up is altered in people with AD.
-This makes the threads of tau become tangled and twisted.
+The chemical make-up of tau proteins is altered in people with AD.
+The threads of tau become tangled and twisted.
 Thus, the microtubules become unstable and disintegrate, which collapses the entire neuron transport system.

-This series of events may be related to the first visible sign of AD—memory loss.
-That said, the scientific jury is still out as to whether or not amyloid plaques, tangles, and tau are a direct cause of AD.
-Instead, they may symptoms of AD progression or perhaps some combination thereof.
+This series of events may be related to the first visible sign of AD: memory loss.
+More research is needed to determine if amyloid plaques, tangles, and tau are a direct cause of AD.

-Researchers are certain of a genetic component to AD.
+Researchers believe genetics play a role in whether you develop AD.
 In the elderly, the gene most associated with the onset of symptoms is located on chromosome 19.
-It is called apolipoprotein E (APOE).
+It’s called apolipoprotein E (APOE).

-One of these newly identified genes is CD33.
+One of these newly identified genes that increase your risk is CD33.
 It causes the body to not eliminate as many amyloid plaques as it should.
-And scientists have long believed amyloid plaques—and more specifically their building up to toxic levels—likely plays a key role in degradation of brain neurons.
+Scientists have long believed that the buildup of amyloid plaques likely plays a key role in degradation of brain neurons.

 - APP (on chromosome 21)

 These genes are thought to be responsible for the rare form of AD that afflicts men and women in their early 30s or 40s.
-They are believed to help produce amyloid protein, which forms amyloid plaques and are the hallmarks of AD.
+These mutations are believed to help produce amyloid protein, which forms amyloid plaques.
 These mutated genes do not play a role in the more common late-onset AD.